dipy/dipy/doc/index.rst

 In Dipy_ we care about methods which can solve complex problems efficiently and robustly.
 QuickBundles is one of the many state-of-the art algorithms found in Dipy_.
 It can be used to simplify large datasets of streamlines.
-See our :ref:`gallery <examples_index>` of examples and try QuickBundles with your data.
+See our :ref:`gallery <examples>` of examples and try QuickBundles with your data.
 Here is a video of QuickBundles applied on a simple dataset.

 .. raw:: html